Menstrual cycle and exercise

 Wikström-Frisén L, Nordström A. Kvinnor och träning.
 SISU Idrottsböcker.
 2017.

 Certified physiotherapist.
 Medical coordinator Swedish Athletics.
-PhD, Post doctor, with a primary research focus on health and performance in athletics.
+Associate Professor in Public Health/Health in Sport, with a primary research focus on health in sport.

 Sverker N – Sports Medicine Physician, PhD.
 Chair of The Medical Committee Swedish Athletics.